-Wealthsimple is a robo-advisor you can use to invest small funds to millions of dollars.
-They bring portfolio management that traditionally was only available to affluent investors and has made it accessible to everyone.
+Wealthsimple is a robo-advisor you can use to invest small amounts to millions of dollars.
+The company makes portfolio management accessible by everyone, whether you are an average or affluent investor.

 A robo-advisor like Wealthsimple does all the work automatically while saving you on fees.
-Wealthsimple also offers a roundup bonus feature which works just like Mylo.
+Wealthsimple also offers a roundup bonus feature that works just like Moka.

-Mylo is currently available to Canadians only.
-Wealthsimple is available in Canada, the U.S., and the U.K.
+Moka is currently available to Canadians only.
+Wealthsimple is available to residents of Canada, the U.S., and the U.K.

-Wealthsimple and Mylo have mobile apps.
-While you can also access your Wealthsimple account on a desktop through their website, Mylo is completely mobile-app based.
+Wealthsimple and Moka have mobile apps.
+While you can also access your Wealthsimple account on a desktop through their website, Moka is completely mobile-app based.

-The funds you invest with Mylo and Wealthsimple is insured by CIPF up to $1 million.
+The funds you invest with Wealthsimple is insured by CIPF up to $1 million.
 Both companies also use encryption similar to what your bank uses to protect your private information.

 Both companies reward you for inviting friends and family on board.

 Wealthsimple will manage up to $10,000 of your money free for 12 months for each friend that you refer.
-Mylo pays you $5 per referral.
+Moka pays you $5 per referral.